-Editor's note: This is the first installment in a series on IT service automation by Pink Elephant expert Jan-Willem Middelburg.
-The series follows the journey of a fictional global CIO as he realizes that his well-regarded IT organization must radically change the way it delivers IT services.
-The first chapter below, "Dear CIO, are you ready for the self-service generation?" describes the encounter that sets the CIO on his quest.
+Editor's note: This is the installment in a series on IT service automation by Pink Elephant expert Jan-Willem Middelburg.
+The series follows the journey a fictional global CIO as he realizes that his well-regarded IT organization must radically change the way it delivers IT services.
+The chapter below, "Dear CIO, are you ready for the self-service generation?" describes the encounter that sets the CIO on his quest.

-It is 9 p.m. and you are staring out the boardroom window across the millions of lights of the city.
+It is 9 p.m. and you are staring out the boardroom window across the millions lights the city.
 You are looking back on a day packed with meetings… again.
 In the morning, you met with the IT steering committee, the risk auditors and the CFO.
 Your afternoon was filled with your deputy CIOs, each fighting to receive a portion of next year's budget.
 It is that time of year again.

 As you pack your briefcase and start toward the elevators, you notice the intern still working away.
 A typical millennial with the latest headphones and a million devices scattered across his desk.
 The guy was "lucky" to have been chosen out of hundreds of applicants for the summer internship at the CIO Office and, so far, he has been a tremendous asset to your team.
 The speed and agility with which he can complete complex analyses has frequently surprised you, and you have already decided that you will probably hire him after the summer.
 You look at your watch and decide it is time to send him home.